eldre/PhD_Thesis/Versions/1.0/5_chapitre3.md

 In this study, we evaluated the influence of human activities on coastal ecosystems locally (< 100 km).
 We focused on macrobenthic invertebrates, one of the most diverse biological communities whose links with human activities have been described in a variety of ecosystems [@Pearson1978; @Grall1997; @Teixeira2016].
 Many of these species are characterized by a sedentary lifestyle and a relatively long life span which tends to reflect medium-term conditions, resulting in adaptation or local extinction when perturbated [*e.g.* @Dauer1993; @Borja2000; @Wei2020].
 Because characterization of vulnerability requires extensive data on physiological responses of species and how *influence* translates to *impact*, here we focus on the exposure of benthic communities to human activities (such as variable $S_{j,x}$ in the score by @Halpern2019) to provide an operational tool to study human activities (individual and cumulative exposures) in a local context.

 The industrial harbour area of Sept-Îles (Québec, Canada) was used as a study case.
-Located in the Gulf of St. Lawrence, one of the management areas designated by Fisheries and Oceans Canada and a major economic region for Québec [@DFO2009; @Beauchesne2016; @Daigle2017; @Schloss2017], Sept-Îles is the fourth largest Canadian port in terms of total exchanged goods and the second largest in Québec as of 2019 [@StatisticsCanada2011; @Binkley2020; @PortSI2020; @Ferrario_InPrep].
-Available ecological data on ecosystems in this region are limited, which justified the realization of many ecological projects to characterize benthic ecosystems and their relation to coastal human activities [@CHONE2016; @Carriere2018; @Dreujou2020b; @Dreujou_InPrep].
+Located in the Gulf of St. Lawrence, one of the management areas designated by Fisheries and Oceans Canada and a major economic region for Québec [@DFO2009; @Beauchesne2016; @Daigle2017; @Schloss2017], Sept-Îles is the fourth largest Canadian port in terms of total exchanged goods and the second largest in Québec as of 2019 [@StatisticsCanada2011; @Binkley2020; @PortSI2020; @Ferrario2020].
+Available ecological data on ecosystems in this region are limited, which justified the realization of many ecological projects to characterize benthic ecosystems and their relation to coastal human activities [@CHONE2016; @Carriere2018; @Dreujou2020b; @Dreujou2020c].

 The specific objectives of this study are to (i) model the exposure of benthic ecosystems to human activities locally and (ii) assess community structure as a function of individual and cumulative anthropogenic exposure.
 We expect that the structure of communities within high cumulative exposure areas ('anthropogenic hotspots') will present evidence of perturbation (such as lower diversity and presence of opportunistic species) compared to the rest of the study area.